sagecodes/sage-blog/_posts/blog/event-posts/2019-10-29-SDL-meetup-notes.markdown

 published: true
 ---

-Hello everyone who attened our first [Seattle Deep Learning Study Night](https://www.meetup.com/Seattle-Deep-Learning/)!
+Hello everyone who attended our first [Seattle Deep Learning Study Night](https://www.meetup.com/Seattle-Deep-Learning/)!
 I hope you all had a good time meeting new people, exchanging ideas, and working on projects.
 I know I did!

-I have collected as many of the resources and intersting things people mentioned and thought I would share them out!
+I have collected as many of the resources and interesting things people mentioned and thought I would share them out!

 ### Learning Resources